outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

   - give example of mathematized insight path
-    - formatting with math interface structures & values
+    - format variables with math interface structures & values
       - standardize variables with types to differentiated clusters
       - compress variables with randomness injections to lower dimenesional representations
     - connect variables once formatted using adjacent/interim dimensions that can act as interfaces between connected formatted variables (can capture info from input & output variables in the connection)